Is your pillow painful or perfect?

 How do you sleep?

 If you are a side sleeper the width of your shoulders determines how high the pillow needs to be.
 The broader you are the higher the pillow needs to be as the gap between the side of your head and your shoulder is greater.
-There also need to be a contour to maintain the correct alignment of the spine as there is a difference in height between the side of your head and your neck.
+There also needs to be a contour to maintain the correct alignment of the spine as there is a difference in height between the side of your head and your neck.

 How hard is your bed?